Nimja/MiniPlot/README.md

 # Install

-This expects you to have python 3 installed.
+This expects you to have python 3 installed on your OS of choice.

+Instructions are for Linux/OSX

 ## Running in VirtualEnv
 Start a virtual environment: